RedHatInsights/cookiecutter-backend-starter-app-python/README.md

 This project uses Python 3 and Django REST Framework to run.
 We recommend python 3.10, but any version 3.6+ will work too.
 Once you have those all you will want to create and activate a virtual environment for the app and install Django.
 The project uses a Makefile to simplify getting started.

-## Makefile recipes

 This project makes use of [Makefile](https://www.gnu.org/software/make/).
 There are several recipes included to ease the task of installing and running the pplication.

+**Optional for deploying to ephemeral environments:** There are recipes provided to deploy the application using [bonfire](https://pypi.org/project/crc-bonfire) so make sure the command is available in your PATH to run the deployment commands.

+## Makefile recipes

-**NOTE**: Most of the Makefile recipes enforces the use of [virtual environments](https://docs.python.org/3/library/venv.html), and by default they will check if there is a virtual environemnt activated, refusing to run otherwise.
+**NOTE**: Most of the Makefile recipes enforce the use of [virtual environments](https://docs.python.org/3/library/venv.html), and by default they will check if there is a virtual environemnt activated, refusing to run otherwise.

 ### Running the project